modelica/fmi-standard.org/_posts/news/2017-06-03-FMI-ModConfPapersPublished.markdown

 - news
 ---

-You can get FMI related papers at Modelica Conference 2017 published [here](http://fmi-standard.org/literature).
+You can get the FMI related papers published at the Modelica Conference 2017 [here](http://fmi-standard.org/literature).